 Wednesday First Workshop Session (noon-1:30 p.m.
 EDT)

 This session explores how restorative justice processes are being used in Davidson County, TN to help court-involved youth unpack their own trauma and adverse childhood experience.
 Participants will explore themes of harm and trauma and understand the difference between the two.
 They will gain a picture of harm as a transient dynamic that passes through people in a community.
 Participants will wrestle with identifying the varying needs that arise when harm is inflicted on a person, especially a child.
 We will discuss justice and how it relates to harm, exploring the need for processes that give people a way to articulate and pursue their demands for justice in a way that does not cause more harm.
-This session will include Q&A.
+A Q&A will accompany this session.

 Wednesday Second Workshop Session (2-3:30 p.m.
 EDT)